-I helped all of my 2020 and 2021 couples reschedule their weddings and transferred all of their payments to their new dates.
-I'm here to help with whatever you need!
-Because I only take 18 weddings per year, my schedule is very flexible and all monies retained will be transferred over to your new date should you have to reschedule.
-Let me know if you need assistance with a planner, I know several fantastic ones who can navigate any complex, continually changing situation.
+During the Covid 2020 and 2021 I helped all of my couples reschedule their weddings and transferred all of their payments to their new dates.
+I'm here to help with whatever you need.
+Because I only take 20 weddings per year, my schedule is very flexible and all monies retained will be transferred over to your new date should you have to reschedule.
+I am well versed in navigating any complex, continually changing situation.
 I look forward to helping you!

 Absolutely!
 I would love to document your small ceremony and have a "connection" session right after or the next day.
 Whether your small ceremony is at the local beach, park, town hall, church or your back yard, I will create compelling imagery that will bring your future children, and grandchildren, right back into the moment and atmosphere.
 Contact me for elopement pricing.